Inside: Our toddler fell and hit back of head. What do we do?

 The other day we had a scary situation with our son.
 We were actually out celebrating our anniversary, and all went to sushi after work/daycare pickup.
 After that, we decided to walk next door and get some ice cream.
 Because there’s always time for ice cream.

 Well, this time my son was so hyper and kept bouncing in his chair.
 He just couldn’t sit still.
+What 3-year-old can?
 One of those bounces resulted in him sliding out of his chair and landing on the ground.
+This kid hits head pretty often, gets back up and it doesn’t phase him.
+But this time was different.
+What to do when my son hit his head and has a big bump?

 He was dazed only for a little bit, we estimated maybe 5 seconds tops, and after that regained all motor function and lung capacity quickly.
-Due to the eyes rolling up thing, we decided to take him to the ER for observation.
+Due to his eyes rolling back after hitting head, we decided to take him to the ER for observation.

 I wanted to share this post with my readers as this is such a common issue all parents face.
 Children are so full of energy and so reckless with their behavior.
 We watch them fall over and bust their butts all the time, but what happens when a head injury is more serious?
 What if your child has a concussion?
+After a child head injury do you know when to worry?
 I thought it would be useful to my fellow new moms to hear what the physician and nurses told us.

 I am not a health professional.
 I am a fellow mom wanting to share our experiences and raise awareness.
 This post is not meant to take the place of advice from your physician.